2Carrot10/dotfiles/README.md

 # About
 This repo contains the main dotfiles I use on Arch Linux with AwesomeWM, as well as a archinstall config file.
-The locations of all configuration folders can be set up automatically with the `setup.py` script, although make sure you read the logs carefully before approving each change so preexisting files do not get deleted.
-Instead of cloning each folder into the correct location, the `setup.py` script creates symlinks so you can edit all your dotfiles from one folder.
+The locations of all configuration folders can be set up automatically with the `meta/manage --install` script, although make sure you read the logs carefully before approving each change so preexisting files do not get deleted.
+Instead of cloning each folder into the correct location, the `meta/manage --install` script creates symlinks so you can edit all your dotfiles from one folder.
 You will still need to install the software that uses each config.

 ![Example Screenshot](READMEAssets/example1.png?raw=true)